Solo Travel in the Caribbean

 Grenada, once a former British colony is known for its charming architecture and spices.
-If it’s cuisine that draws you to the Caribbean, the U.S. Virgin Islands are three islands with fine dining at its best.
-With white sand beaches, they are America’s own taste of paradise.
+If it’s the cuisine that draws you to the Caribbean, the U.S. Virgin Islands are three islands with fine dining at its best.
+With white-sand beaches, they are America’s own taste of paradise.

 From fine dining to the more romantic, the island of St Lucia is a heavenly place to relax in an intimate boutique hotel whilst listening to the sounds of jazz, or choose from Barbados with its perfect beaches and green gardens.

 Sail around Antigua and Barbuda known for the emerald and aqua sea, snorkel Tobago Cays in St. Vincent and the Grenadines then explore the nine inhabited islands by land or by sea.
 Enjoy the laid-back vibe in Anguilla or hike mountainous St. Kitts and Nevis spotting monkeys as you go.
 Saint Kitts is also a mecca for yachts in the Leeward Islands.

 Dance to salsa on fabulous beaches in Puerto Rico, an island known for numerous music stars.
 Dive in the offshore reefs of Bonaire, or visit the undeveloped islands of Turks and Calcos, an area now placing itself firmly on the Caribbean map.